Excel Tips: The SUM Function

 Similar Useful Functions

-Other functions similar to the excel value function that are easy to use include:
+Other functions similar to the Excel value function that are easy to use include:

 - COUNT: Counts the number of cells in a range rather than adding them.
-Check out our guide to the Count Function here!

 Conclusion